 Note also that KPI data can differ hugely depending on context (e.g. content type, channel, device, type of user, etc).
 Therefore, KPIs should be analyzed by dimension to not only take the context variable into account but also to understand how context has an impact on engagement, conversion and retention.
 This will prove particularly useful if you segment audiences and build targeted user journeys depending on their context (which we recommend you to do).

 Not yet launched your paywalls and subscription strategy?
 Or just unsure how to start?
-Find out all there is to know in our white paper: How to Launch a Paywall and Digital Subscription Strategy.
+This white paper's for you!

 User engagement is hugely important to measure as it directly correlates with a content producer’s ability to generate revenue because your engaged users are the most likely to pay for subscriptions in the future.
 Note though that engagement looks different to each business, so you need to prioritize the KPIs and actions that are important to you and your audience.